-“We understand the devastation that comes with wildfires and our team organized quickly to support our community with the resources needed most,” said Becca Whitman, Community Relations Manager & Executive Director, Raley’s Food For Families.
+“We understand the devastation that comes with wildfires and our team organized quickly to support our community with the resources needed most,” said Becca Whitman, Community Relations Manager & Executive Director of Raley’s Food For Families.

-As rebuilding efforts continue, Raley’s is committed to continuing support of those affected by this devastating disaster and encourages everyone to do so as well.
+As rebuilding efforts continue, Raley’s is committed to supporting those affected by this devastating disaster and encourages everyone to do so.

 Efforts made during the fires:

 Raley’s team members provided immediate support, feeding victims in parking lots and providing requested donations to evacuation shelters.

 - Raley’s staged a refrigerated truck at Bethel Church, the Salvation Army distribution center.
 The truck remained there for over a week to support the needs of Dignity Health Connected Living and the Salvation Army as they continued to distribute food.

 - In total, direct distribution from Raley’s throughout the immediate relief totaled over $25,000: